Skip to content

 Texture, chewing and fullness

-A broader food matrix
+A wider food matrix

 Meal structure and variety

-What Greens Powder Can Offer
+What Greens Powder Can Do Well

 Puraz Super Greens contains NZ-grown wheatgrass, broccoli sprout, barley leaf and kiwifruit, plus bovine collagen peptides.
 Each 9 g scoop provides 3.0 g collagen peptides and 1.5 g dietary fibre, along with vitamin C, folate, chromium, carotenoids and chlorophyll.
 It has a refreshing pineapple flavour and mixes best in a shaker, or can be blended into smoothies.

-Greens Powder vs Vegetables: Key Differences
+Greens Powder vs Vegetables: The Real Comparison

 Feature Whole vegetables Greens powder What this means for your routine